carl-alberto/responsive-slider-lite/README.txt

 == Changelog ==

-= 1.0.5 =
+= 1.0.6 =
-Fixed filtering issue when using the dropdown filter in admin list
+-Fixed filtering issue when using the dropdown filter in admin list -Category filter will only appear on the slider's list

 = 1.0.4 =
 Fixed book post type issue and versioning